Interdisciplinary Centre Luxembourg Centre for Systems Biomedicine (LCSB)

 Doctoral education

-The LCSB is very much involved in training the next generation of scientists, more than 60 PhD students working on scientific projects and learning how to become fully fledged researchers.
+The LCSB is very much involved in training the next generation of scientists, with more than 60 PhD students working on scientific projects and learning how to become fully fledged researchers.

 LCSB experts in the field of science communication teach courses part of the Doctoral Education in Science Communication (DESCOM) programme, bringing their extensive expertise and cutting-edge research into the classroom.